pact-foundation/pact-python/README.md

 output, logs = verifier.verify_pacts('./userserviceclient-userservice.json')

 ```
-You can see more details in the e2e example.
+You can see more details in the [e2e examples](https://github.com/pact-foundation/pact-python/tree/master/examples/e2e/tests/provider/test_provider.py).

 ### Provider States
 In many cases, your contracts will need very specific data to exist on the provider